-For potential schemes, that are not considered as 3rd party responsibility, next steps will include analysing relevant Safe and Active Travel Programme school site audits, carrying out walking audits and commissioning surveys and feasibility studies or concept designs.
+For potential schemes identified in Figure R8 and Table R4, some will be delivered by third parties such as developers or the Borough Council.
+Where potential schemes are promoted by Warwickshire County Council, next steps will include carrying out walking audits and commissioning surveys, feasibility studies and/or concept designs.
 Walking audits will be based on the core design principles (Coherence, Directness, Safety, Comfort and Attractiveness) and use latest guidance and toolkits such as the 'Healthy Streets Design Check'.
+Active Travel Zones will be integrated with the wider town centre and regeneration projects (including further development of the catalyst projects for the Rugby (town centre) Regeneration Strategy).